marklogic/flux/docs/import/import-files/regular-files.md

 ## Usage

-The `import_files` command is used to import a set of files into MarkLogic, with each file being written as a separate document.
+The `import-files` command is used to import a set of files into MarkLogic, with each file being written as a separate document.
 You must specify at least one `--path` option along with connection information for the MarkLogic database you wish to write to.
 For example:

-    ./bin/nt import_files --path /path/to/files --connectionString user:password@localhost:8000
+    ./bin/nt import-files --path /path/to/files --connectionString user:password@localhost:8000

 ## Controlling document URIs